kjemist/learner-certificates/README.md

 1. Make sure cairosvg is installed.
 Even if pip is succesful in installing these files, you might be unable to retrieve the library.
 Follow the steps [from this Stack Overflow post](https://stackoverflow.com/a/60220855/11598009).
 If you have Inkscape installed on your computer (I did in May 2024), the dlls should be under "C:\Program Files\Inkscape\bin".
 If they are in a different folder, you will need to edit the Python script to reflect the location of this (line 56, see the Stack overflow question).
 The script 'certificates.py' in this repo has this line added to work with my computer.
 2. clone this repo (git clone git@github.com:kjemist/learner-certificates.git)
-3. create a folder named 'templates'
-4. Create a csv-file called 'attendance_names.csv'
+3. Create a csv-file called 'attendance_names.csv', and add rows in the following style:
-> swc-attendance,Grace Hopper,turing_alan,Alan Turing,alan@turing.org,2016-01-27
+> swc-attendance,Instructor Name,learner_name,Learner Name,alan@turing.org,2016-01-27
 >
-with rows of attendee-names (no commas between rows).
+The first column is necessary for the template, the second is the instructor name (e.g "Name1 Namesen1"), then the output file name ("name2_namesen2"), then the learner name ("Name2 Namesen"), email (of whoever, will not be used), then date in the format YYYY_MM_DD. with rows of attendee-names (no commas between rows).
 The email is not used in the certificate pdf, so the placeholder alan@turing.com can be used.
-The first parameter must match the template name (swc-attendance), and the script will have an easier time finding this if it is placed in an appropiate subfolder (see step 3)
+The first parameter must match the template name (swc-attendance), and the script will have an easier time finding this if it is placed in an appropiate subfolder named "templates"

 5. run
 ```